breadcrumble/PokemonApp/README.md

 3. Angular Directive for Confirmation Dialogues. https://gist.github.com/asafge/7430497
 4. CSV to JSON converter: http://www.convertcsv.com/

-Note: This app only works on Firefox, not Google Chrome.
+Note: If you download and run this app, it only works on Firefox, not Google Chrome.
+When deployed it works on both browsers: http://breadcrumble.github.io/PokemonApp/